ceramic-sf/quick-boi-source/bolq.md

 Modern understanding: The matrices are real, but each value represents the reality of a different universe in the multiverse.

-Error: Observations you make don't change the probabilites.
+Error: Observations you make don't change the probabilities.

 *Heisenberg placed importance on the observer and their role in determining particle behaviour, rather than seeing how all his predicted variables were real but in different universes in the multiverse.*